haroldtreen/epub-press/public/docs/4-Feedback.md

 # Feedback
 EpubPress is currently in **BETA**.
 All **0.X.X** are not guaranteed to work indefinitely.

 Feedback is very much appreciated!
-The more feedback received, the closer this will get to being properly released on the Chrome Web Store.
+The more feedback received, the better it will get.

 Please report any bugs/issues/problems to [support@epub.press](mailto:support@epub.press).
 Please send all feature requests/ideas/suggestions to [feedback@epub.press](mailto:feedback@epub.press)